rbccps-iisc/RemoteGatewayManager/Readme.md

 2. Store the public keys in `~/.ssh/authorized_keys` for both manager and remote.
 (Remote side, managers key is not necessary if login with password is preferred)

 ### Client Side
+1. Store the folder cleintSide and give it user permssions
-1. Rename primary interface name in clientSide/establish.sh, for e.g "eth0"
+2. Rename primary interface name in clientSide/establish.sh, for e.g "eth0"
-2. "touch ip" in the working directory.
+3. "touch ip" in the working directory.
 This is where public ip addres is cached
-3. Use crontab -e to point to this script.
+4. Use crontab -e to point to this script.
 Make it execute every hour or so.
 If ip remains same then a request won't be made

 ### Server Side